Logo

 Suzanne Slaughter

 To answer this question, I decided to take a research-based detour, interviewing women and reading everything I could.
-I was struck by how lonely and unique each individual felt, as they cobbled together their own specific solution.
+I was struck by how lonely each individual felt, as they cobbled together their own unique configuration that worked based on their constraints.
 But their challenges are based in a shared reality: our system isn't built to value care.
-And when you don't live near family, when great childcare costs more than you're earning, when there's no easily accessible middle path between all-in and stepping back entirely — the day-to-day decisions can be really painful.
+And when you don't live near family, when great childcare is really expensive, and when there's no easily accessible middle path between all-in and stepping back entirely, the day-to-day decisions can be really painful.

 While I was in the midst of that research, a friend referred me to a (off-market) part-time Head of Marketing role at a Seed-stage company.
 The women I was interviewing kept stopping me to ask: "Well how did you get that job?
 That's exactly what I want in this phase."
 That's when the bones of Groundwork started to take shape.